 To achieve sufficient development of citizens’ potentials for harmonious creativity and utility, wise leaders possess the following:

 - Existential knowledge: they seek emotional (moral) and intellectual (facts) understanding of the different peoples that make up the society they lead.
+This includes the knowledge of their potentials for creativity that could be used in building their society.

 - Communication: they convincingly communicate their great visions to the people, and are open to counsel about their common purpose before making decisions.

 - Ability to educate: they direct the education of their citizens for development, collaboration and proper utilization of (their) resources in producing what they need for sustenance, security and profit.
+They ensure that each citizen is properly trained to have the highest capacity contribute to building the type of society they desire.

 - Motivation: they motivate their citizens to continuously develop themselves, even in challenging times.
+They understand that providing food, clothes and other amenities are not the main goals of governance, but are necessary for motivating the citizens for their own productivity.

-- Justice: they devotedly search and establish the truths about their people’s natural rights and social obligations to responsibly negotiate favourable compromises for harmonious creativity.
+- Justice: they devotedly search and establish the truths about their people’s natural rights and social obligations, to responsibly negotiate favourable compromises for harmonious creativity.

 - Willpower: they are able to make decisions and resiliently follow it through to the end.